das-developers/das2dlm/doc/build_windows.md

 ## Get idl_export.h and idl.lib

-You will need the `idl_export.h` and `idl.lib` files from your IDL distribution.
+You will need the `idl_export.h` and `idl.lib` files from your IDL 8.0 (or higher) distribution.
+These are the only files that are needed from the distribution.
-These are the only file that is needed from the distribution.
-There is no need to install the full IDL package to get these files.
-Just copy them from an existing installation that you are licensed to use.
+Full installation of IDL isn't needed, Just copy them from an existing IDL installation that you are licensed to use.

 Unfortunatly these files cannot be redistrubed by anyone but Harris Geospatial.
-You'll have to get them on you're own.
+You'll have to get them on your own.

 ## Check the Makefile